- Course Number:

 - Satisfies General Education requirement:

-Develops basic intermediate level skills to work with children ages birth – 5 in a group setting.
+Develops basic intermediate level skills to work with children birth through eight years in a group setting.
 Includes the use of developmentally appropriate methods to support guidance and conflict resolution, schedule and routine planning, fundamental curriculum development, and environmental modification.
-Continues the required Practicum (student teaching) component of the program.
 Develops skills in working with children in a group setting using developmentally appropriate methods.
 Prerequisites: CG 101, HE 113, HEC 201, ECE 101, ECE 120, ECE 121, ECE 122, ECE 124, ECE 126, ECE 130A, ECE 200; Prerequisite/concurrent: ECE 221; Corequisite: ECE 130B.
-Recommended: HE 262.

 Upon successful completion of this course, students will be able to: